Stop Loss Updates

 On March 31, 2020, the U.S. FDA launched a program designed to expedite the development of potentially safe and effective life-saving COVID-19 treatments.
 The program is known as the Coronavirus Treatment Acceleration Program (CTAP).
 The program's goal is to bring new therapies to sick patients as quickly as possible, while at the same time supporting research to further evaluate whether these medical countermeasures are safe and effective for treating patients infected with the virus.

-If an employer accepts experimental COVID-19 treatment options as covered expenses under the plan, Symetra will accept the charges as covered expenses under the stop loss policy.
+If an employer accepts experimental COVID-19 treatment options as covered expenses under the plan, Symetra will accept the charges as covered expenses under the stop loss policy; the plan document must be updated to include such therapies and treatments for the next plan year.
 The treatment options must be provided in accordance with the FDA's Coronavirus Treatment Acceleration Program (CTAP) guidelines that are in effect at the time of administering the treatment in order to be covered by the stop loss policy.
-The employer may choose to amend its plan to cover such treatment options, but Symetra will not require an amendment as a condition of extending stop loss coverage.
+The employer may choose to amend its plan to cover such treatment options, but Symetra will not require an amendment as a condition of extending stop loss coverage until the next plan year.

 Can we suspend the waiting period so that new enrollees in the plan can be covered immediately?